-Having spent the last five years in Miami obtaining a doctoral degree for which she is currently ABD, Reinhert splits her time between New York City and Miami, where she is currently the Head of Contemporary Voice at The University of Miami Frost School of Music, Reinhert recently relocated back to New York City and has returned to the performing and creative industries full time.
-Kat is currently in the production stages of a fourth album of all original material, to be released in late 2018 or early 2019.
+Having spent the last five years in Miami obtaining a doctoral degree, Reinhert splits her time between New York City and Miami, where she is currently the Director of Contemporary Voice at The University of Miami Frost School of Music, Reinhert recently relocated back to New York City and has returned to the performing and creative industries full time.
+Kat is currently in the production stages of a fourth album of all original material, to be released in 2019.
 Drawing from the challenges, experiences, and influences of maintaining an artistic, creative life and relationships while pursuing a parallel passion in education and research, the songs on this upcoming album are a testament to the honesty, vulnerability, charm, and hope we all discover on our journeys.